SaLLy99/Automated-data-transfer/README.md

 4)Lists extension of files and their amount order from certain bucket, please run 'list_bucket_by_file_type.py' file to see result

 5)Replaces last version of file with previous version, please run 'determine_file_version.py' to see result

+Fourth homework:

+1)Create new bucket, in order to see result , please run 'create_bucket.py' from terminal in this way: python create_bucket.py --bucket=demo2.test.com

+2)Attach new policy to our bucket, in order to see result , please run 'attach_policy py' from terminal in this way: python attach_policy.py --bucket=demo2.test.com

+3)Make configuration for public static website, in order to see result , please run 'set_website_config.py' from terminal in this way:python set_website_config.py --bucket=demo2.test.com

+4)Upload content to our bucket, in order to see result, please run 'upload_website.py' from terminal in this way: python upload_website.py --bucket=demo2.test.com --dir=website